Your Team’s Journey to Peak Performance

 Executives say they are committed to the strategy.
 But your diary does not lie!
 The amount of time spent on strategic priorities is the true measure of commitment.

-Caught up in an endless procession of meetings and workshops senior executives struggle to find the time to execute on strategy.
+Caught up in an endless procession of meetings and workshops senior leaders struggle to find the time to execute on strategy.
 Specifically they struggle to dedicate sufficient time to strategic priorities and initiatives.

 After just two hours of focused conversation the team was beginning to feel more aligned.
 It had agreed its Top 4 Priorities as a team.
 Everybody was feeling good.
 Then came the killer question: ‘What % of time are you spending on these Top 4 priorities?’
 People were asked to reflect for a moment and enter their responses into the chat.
 The answers trickled in slowly ‘5%, 10%, 15%, 7% and 5-10%’ with the final response being ‘some weeks zero’.